Teaching Lincoln’s Assassination and Legacy

 - Lincoln’s Legacy – Analyze Abraham Lincoln’s lasting impact on America today.

-Each theme includes a short narrative video and a 20-minute student-managed activity in Google Slides.
+Each theme includes a short narrative video, a teacher’s guide and a 20-minute student-managed activity in Google Slides.
 Designed to build critical thinking skills, these activities explore primary sources and feature engaging discussion questions.
 The notes section on the first slide includes a Student Note Catcher and a Teacher Answer Key.

 Lincoln’s Assassination